tungerer/tungerer.github.io/_pages/cv.md

 * 2019-2021: Research Support Grants (multiple), University of Edinburgh
 * 2019: Go Abroad Fund, University of Edinburgh
 * 2018: PPLS Highly Commended Dissertation Award for MSc dissertation, University of Edinburgh
+* 2017: Scholarship for a three-month internship abroad (at the Goethe-Institut Tokyo), German Academic Exchange Service (DAAD)
-* 2014-2015: Erasmus+ scholarship for a study year abroad
+* 2014-2015: Erasmus+ scholarship for a study year abroad (at the University of Cambridge)
 * 2012-2019: Member of the German Academic Scholarship Foundation (<i>Studienstiftung des deutschen Volkes</i>)